nitin2905/helloAndroid1/README.md

 # helloAndroid1
-repository related to Android in helloAndroidDevBranch
+repository related to Android in helloAndroidDevBranch and also updated